brandongregoryscott/brandonscott.me/content/posts/2022-06-26---Building-Your-Own-ESLint-Plugin.md

 If you've stumbled upon this article, you are likely already familiar with ESLint and might be looking to start writing custom rules for your own project or team.
 If not, I would recommend taking a look at [eslint.org](https://eslint.org/) for an overview before reading on.
 In short, it's a tool to help enforce consistent code style and reduce development errors when writing JavaScript (and TypeScript!) code.

 ESLint has become the defacto standard in lint tooling for the JavaScript ecosystem in recent years, garnering over 20,000 stars on [GitHub](https://github.com/eslint/eslint) at the time of writing.
-A number of big-name projects like [React](https://github.com/facebook/react), [Vue](https://github.com/vuejs/core), [Bootstrap](https://github.com/twbs/bootstrap), and [Node](https://github.com/nodejs/node) use it to ensure their codebases are stylistically consistent and patterns are followed.
+A number of big-name projects like [React](https://github.com/facebook/react), [Vue](https://github.com/vuejs/core), [Bootstrap](https://github.com/twbs/bootstrap), and [Node](https://github.com/nodejs/node) use it to ensure their codebases are stylistically consistent, patterns are followed, and bugs are prevented.

 ### Glossary